Faysal-Hasan-FED/educational-website-react-router/README.md

 This is my practise of react router and also my first readme file edit I am very much excited about this .

-## This site is mainly Educatinal Website
+## This site is mainly Educational Practice Website done by *reactJs*

 > Header Section
 * In this section you can see a *Carousel*